cambiotraining/quarto-course-template/README.md

 ## Training Developers

-See our [course template page](https://cambiotraining.github.io/quarto-course-template/materials.html) for guidelines on setup, how to render the course site, how files/directories are organised, and what the conventions used for lesson content.
+See our [course template page](https://cambiotraining.github.io/quarto-course-template/materials.html) for guidelines on setup, how to render the course site, how files/directories are organised, and some of the conventions used for lesson content.

 ----